diskuv/2025a-1-tutorial-for-codespaces/content/TUTORIAL.md

 ## Start the Browser app build

-Press Ctrl-Shift-B and you should see a `Build.Me` Task running in the bottom right.
+Open the Command Palette (Cmd/Ctrl + Shift + P), then `Tasks: Run Build Task` and you should see a `Build.Me` Task running in the bottom right.
 It will take 5 minutes the first time for it to say **repeatedly**:

 ```text
 Build succeeded in 3.6s